marco-fam/blog-default-template-parameters/README.md

   // This is not possible with the non template square version.

   double tmp;
-  //tmp = square(3);      // fails when cpu_nios2 is true but compiles the cpu_nios2 is false.
+  //tmp = square(3);      // fails when cpu_nios2 is true but compiles when cpu_nios2 is false.
 Same calling syntax as ordinary function.
-  //tmp = square<int>(3); // fails to instantiate square for all other types than double. return tmp;
+  //tmp = square<int>(3); // fails to instantiate square for all other types than double! return tmp;
 }
 ```